praveen-madasu/Lucid-Drones-Project/README.md

 5)And then calculate the area through the mask that has been achieved through Lucid_unet.ipynb.

-6) The formulas are included.
+6) The formulas through which the area is calculated are available in the Formulas.txt file